spatialos/gdk-for-unity/docs/modules/player-lifecycle/custom-player-creation.md

 * Add an extra `false` argument when adding client systems: `PlayerLifecycleHelper.AddClientSystems(Worker.World, autoRequestPlayerCreation: false);`
 * Set the field to false during set-up: `PlayerLifecycleConfig.AutoRequestPlayerCreation = false;`

-To spawn the player after disabling the default behaviour, you need to call the `RequestPlayerCreation` method.
-This method can be found in the `SendCreatePlayerRequestSystem`.
+Once `AutoRequestPlayerCreation` is set to false, call the `SendCreatePlayerRequestSystem.RequestPlayerCreation()` method when you are ready to request player creation.

 ```csharp
 var playerCreationSystem = World.GetExistingManager<SendCreatePlayerRequestSystem>();